Descriptions of Events

 Significant Others—Get Acquainted Lunch (Dutch Treat)

-If you are the cisgender significant other of a transgender or nonbinary person attending the Fair, you are cordially invited to join the other SOs for a dutch-treat lunch.
-Get to know each other, share experiences, swap advice, and hear how to get the most out of the Fair.
+If you are the cisgender significant other of a transgender or nonbinary person attending TransWeek, you are cordially invited to join the other SOs for a dutch-treat lunch.
+Get to know each other, share experiences, swap advice, and hear how to get the most out of their TransWeek.
 You’ll discover that we share a lot in common!
-You can meet us at the Lobster Pot or walk down as a group after the kick off presentation concludes.
+You can meet us at the Lobster Pot or walk down as a group after the kick-off presentation concludes.
 (For cisgender partners only).

 Significant Others—Goodbye Circle (For cisgender partners only)